Database Information Retrieval

 Combination Browsing

 Like with most other searches, we can combine terms and use those combinations to focus our browsing sessions.
 The available combinations depend on the database we use.
-Here's a screen shot of an item from the Communication & Mass Media Complete (CMMC) database.
+Figure 9 shows an item from the Communication & Mass Media Complete (CMMC) database.
 I searched this database using the thesauri term DIFFUSION of innovations AND also the term regression in the abstract.
-Basically, this tells the database to retrieve any record tagged with the thesauri term DIFFUSION of innovations and where also the term regression appears in the record's abstract.
+Basically, this instructs the database to retrieve any record tagged with the thesauri term DIFFUSION of innovations and where also the term regression appears in the record's abstract.
 If it contains regression in the abstract, then the source likely used or refers to a statistical technique called linear regression, logistic regression, or like.
 Once I have this initial query, I can begin browsing the 11 titles and abstracts that are listed in the results.

 Combination search in CMMC database